jpype-project/jpype/doc/userguide.rst

 The JNI API defines a method called destroyJVM().
 However, this method does not work.
 That is, Sun's JVMs do not allow unloading.
-For this reason, after calling shutdownJVM(), if you attempt calling startupJVM() again you will get a non-specific exception.
+For this reason, after calling shutdownJVM(), if you attempt calling startJVM() again you will get a non-specific exception.
 There is nothing wrong (that I can see) in JPype.
 So if Sun gets around to supporting its own properly, or if you use JPype with a non-SUN JVM that does (I believe IBM's JVMs support JNI invocation, but